 The US is home to some of the best summer road trips in the entire world!
-This country is rich in natural treasures from painted mountain towns, dreamy beaches, and whimsical deserts.

 Ready to hit the open road?
 What are you waiting for?

-The 15 best US destinations for summer road trips:
+These are 15 best US destinations for summer road trips:

 1. The Pacific Coast Highway